cwonrails/jgthms.github.io/_posts/2013-07-11-designing-a-single-page-with-css-animations-keyframes-and-a-full-size-background-cover.md

 layout: post
 title: Designing a single page with CSS animations, keyframes and a full-size background cover category : Design
+introduction: I wasn't using the jt.ms domain I bought last year and thought it would be a good opportunity to play with CSS 3 animations.
 recommended: true
 ---